Fill in this quick form to receive your FREE personal holiday quote from us...

 Arrive in Queenstown, New Zealand’s adventure capital.

-Relax and explore Queenstown, with the option to visit the Kiwi Birdlife Park, the Underwater Observatory, or the Ivan Clarke Gallery; ride the Skyline Gondola to the top of Bob’s Peak for panoramic views over the Wakatipu Basin, or simply enjoy a lakefront stroll.
+Relax and explore Queenstown.
+You have the option to visit the Kiwi Birdlife Park, the Underwater Observatory, or the Ivan Clarke Gallery; ride the Skyline Gondola to the top of Bob’s Peak for panoramic views over the Wakatipu Basin, or simply enjoy a lakefront stroll.

 Stay 3 nights in Queenstown.

-In the evening, relive the elegance of turn-of-the-century travel with a cruise aboard the vintage steamship TSS Earnslaw, the only coal fired passenger vessel still operating in the southern hemisphere.
+In the evening, relive the elegance of turn-of-the-century travel with a cruise aboard a vintage steamship.
+The TSS Earnslaw is the only coal fired passenger vessel still operating in the southern hemisphere.
 Step aboard – watch the stokers fueling the fireboxes and hear the hiss of the steam engines working as the TSS Earnslaw takes you on a nostalgic cruise over beautiful Lake Wakatipu.
 Disembark at Walter Peak High Country Farm, where you will enjoy a stunning gourmet BBQ dinner.
 An entertaining after-dinner farm show provides a glimpse into high country farming life.
 On your return cruise, relax with a drink from the bar or join a fun sing-along with the ship’s pianist.

-The two main industries in Glenorchy are farming and tourism, which have enabled the town to thrive while still maintaining its unique qualities and southern kiwi culture.
+The two main industries in Glenorchy are farming and tourism.
+These have enabled the town to thrive while still maintaining its unique qualities and southern kiwi culture.
 Home to approximately 200 people, Glenorchy is a welcoming and vibrant town offering a range of cafés, restaurants, bars, shopping, hiking, fishing, and much much more.
-Glenorchy’s surrounding landscape has become a prime location for film scouts and was chosen to depict many scenes in the award-winning Lord of the Rings movies.
-More recently, the area has featured in The Lion the Witch and the Wardrobe, Prince Caspian: The Return to Narnia, Hercules, and countless adverts.
+Glenorchy’s surrounding landscape has become a prime location for film scouts.
+Most famously, the region was chosen to depict many scenes in the award-winning Lord of the Rings movies.
+More recently, the area has featured in The Lion the Witch and the Wardrobe, Prince Caspian, Hercules, and countless adverts.

 Stay 2 nights in Te Anau.